MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### Issues with Predefined Address Sets

-Configuration of remote or local IP address in a rule contains predefined sets of computers.
+Configuration of remote or local IP address in a rule contains predefined sets of computers, also reffered as keywords.

 ![Predefined address sets in Windows Firwall](../Screenshots/firewall-predefined-sets.png)

 There's no Microsoft documentation explaining how the keywords are defined, the only documentation briefly mentioning the keywords is [MS-FASP: Firewall and Advanced Security Protocol](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-fasp/d69ec3fe-8507-4524-bdcc-813cbb3bf85f)

 - Internet
+    - presumably anything not defined as Intranet keyword.
+    - based on unpredictability of the Intranet keyword application and definition, we haven't used the Internet keyword in any rules.
 - Intranet
     - this keyword source for "Intranet" IP ranges is subnets definition in Sites and Services, all subnets defined there are considered "Intranet" for the sake of firewall rules.
     - repeatedly during testing, firewall "Intranet" keyword definition haven't been updated after new subnet has been added or subnet has been deleted, not even after multiple server restarts.